Safeguarding Contact

 What happens if my application for YP is unsuccessful?

 Please do not be discouraged if your application for YP is unsuccessful.
 You will be placed on a waiting list in case a Youth Parliamentarian withdraws from their position in the program.
+Applicants on our waitlist will be contacted if an appropriate place becomes available.

 What is the program fee for participants?

-• Potential networking opportunities with MPs, industry professionals and Y Staff where possible.
+• Potential networking opportunities with MPs, industry professionals, and Y Staff where possible.

 • Joining Youth Parliament Alumni with members across 20 years of YP.